epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

    E.g. % cd ~/Development/epicsV4/exampleCPP/ChannelArchiverService

  * Start the channel archiver service using the start_server command.
-   The command can take two arguments or use default values.
-The first argument is the name of the index file and the second is the service name.
+   The command can take arguments specifying the service name and index files or use default values.
+The service name is specified via the -S option and the subsequent arguments are the names of the index files.
 The script calls the ArchiverService executable for the host architecture (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC).
 By default it queries the index file in data/fredjanet with service name archiveService.

- * Start the channel archiver service using the start_server command as descibed above using default arguments or supplying the index file and name service
+ * Start the channel archiver service using the start_server command as described above using default arguments or supplying service name and index files

    E.g. % ./start_server
+        % ./start_server -S dccthist data/DCCT/index
-        % ./start_server data/DCCT/index dccthist
+        % ./start_server data/fredjanet/index data/DCCT/index

  * The server can be terminated with a SIGTERM (like CTRL-C in its process window).